It turns out women are not the only ones obsessed with having the perfect glutes (buttocks).

 6 Best Butt Exercises for Perfect GLutes

 Remember, strength is only half of the equation.

 If your butt still has too much junk in the trunk, then it’s important to increase cardio to burn additional calories.

-There you have it, the only 6 butt exercises you’ll ever need to create a perfectly shape backside.
+There you have it, the only 6 butt exercises you’ll ever need to create a perfect shape backside.